Story

 Edward Delano arrived at Macao off the South China coast aboard the American vessel Oneida on December 7, 1840.
 His initial impression of the tiny Portuguese colony was reassuring.
 A crescent of handsome whitewashed houses with a half-dozen church spires scattered among them, clinging to a green hillside, it reminded Massachusetts boys like Ned of the fishing village of Nahant.

 It had been a long, uneasy journey of 160 days.
-Ned was just twenty-two and prone to seasickness.
+Ned was just 22 and prone to seasickness.
 He had never before been more than one hundred miles from the family home at Fairhaven, near New Bedford, and he had not seen his older brother, Warren Delano II, since Warren had sailed for China seven years before.
 Now Warren was the head of Russell & Company, the biggest American firm in the China trade, and had sent for Ned to join him as a clerk.

 Their reunion was restrained at first.
 “W. came in…with his dressing gown on,” Ned reported.
 “I should not have known him under circumstances different from which I was now placed—he appeared to me worn out—a yellow cadaverous visage [he was recovering from an attack of jaundice] added to a slow gait and body [a] little inclined forward —we embraced—scarcely a word was said—only that he was heartily glad to. see me…he said that I had arrived…at a time when he could do much for me and hoped that I should not have to stop here [in China] as long as he had.…”

 Warren is “a perfect Number One,” an admiring Ned wrote home.
-“Of course he feels his authority—yet he does not abuse it—a young man of 31 at the head of R & C[ompany]…he can carve a duck, eat curry, be interesting in conversation, be sarcastic in his remarks, tell a good story, and do many other things ‘too numerous to mention.’”
+“Of course, he feels his authority—yet he does not abuse it—a young man of 31 at the head of R & C[ompany]…he can carve a duck, eat curry, be interesting in conversation, be sarcastic in his remarks, tell a good story, and do many other things ‘too numerous to mention.’”

 Macao was only the off-season residence of the China traders; most business was conducted at Canton, on a single riverfront block of thirteen factories.
 These two-story buildings where foreign traders lived and worked were located in a small compound to which the Chinese tried to keep all foreigners confined.
 A few days later the brothers set out together on the eighty-five-mile voyage to Canton.
 It was a pleasant three-day trip aboard a dispatch boat propelled by crimson sails and eight oarsmen.